Jira Service Management vs Zendesk: An in-depth comparison for 2026

 Note: Prices are subject to change.
 Always check the official Zendesk pricing page for the latest info.

 In contrast, eesel AI offers transparent and predictable pricing.
 There are no per-resolution fees, so you won't get a surprise bill if you have a busy month.
 All core products, AI Agent, Copilot, and Triage, are included in simple plans.
-This makes budgeting a whole lot easier compared to the complex, add-on-heavy models of Zendesk and JSM.
+This makes budgeting easy when used alongside the comprehensive capabilities of Zendesk and JSM.

 The verdict: IT powerhouse or CX champion?